Undline/UndChain/readme.md

 ## Tokenomics

 UndChain features two primary tokens on its main chain—**UndChain Gold Piece (UGP)** and **UndChain Silver Piece (USP)**—designed to incentivize validators and partners.
 Additionally, **AdCoin** will be created to show developers how to override USP; it also plays a significant role in the Pages co-chain as a utility token for accessing content.

+*NOTE: The blockchain experienced a soft launch on April 24, 2024.
+All token emission from this date until the blockchain goes live are effectively burned meaning they will not go in circulation.*

 ### UndChain Gold Piece (UGP)